4. Packaging ploys

 Many stores will also highlight their “10 for $10” deals instead of just advertising them as “Dollar Deals.”
 This subconsciously tricks people into buying more or even possibly believing that they must buy more in order to get the “sale.”

-One of my local grocery stores constantly puts up "4 for $4" signs for a particular brand of beans— while they sell the identical product for 99 cents in the other aisle.
+One of my local grocery stores constantly puts up "4 for $4" signs for a particular brand of beans — while they sell the identical product for 99 cents in the other aisle.
 How many people buy 4 cans of beans instead of the 1 or 2 they need just to get this "deal"?

 While it’s true that some items go on sale more often during certain times of the year, remember that sales go in cycles.
 For example, January is the month when people make their New Year’s resolutions and often have fitness on their minds.
 That makes this time of year the best for stocking up on deals on vitamins and foods that are marketed to dieters.
-Just remember that even the greatest sales come back again eventually.

-6. Slow Music
+6. Slow music

 According to the American Marketing Association, playing smooth, calming music has been shown to slow shoppers down even if they don't consciously notice the music at all.